 - Cinnamon Toast Crunch macarons

-You can also fill the macaron shells with a small scoop of vanilla ice cream and then roll them in the cereal for fruity pebble macaron ice cream sandwiches!
+You can also fill them with a small scoop of vanilla ice cream and then roll them in cereal for macaron ice cream sandwiches!

 Fruity Pebble Macarons